alttch/bma-info/eva4/quickstart.rst

 The task
 ========

-Let us have a temperature sensor and a fan, both connected with Modbus to the local serial port.
-We want to:
+Consider a temperature sensor and a fan, both of which are Modbus-connected to the local serial port.
+We intend to:

-* Monitor state of both and control the fan from UI
+* Monitor state of both and control the fan using the UI.

-* Turn the fan on when the temperature reaches 25C.
+* When the temperature reaches 25 degrees Celsius, turn on the fan.

-* Turn the fan off when the temperature reaches 22C (3C hysteresis)
+* When the temperature reaches 22 degrees Celsius (3 degrees Celsius hysteresis), turn off the fan.

-Usually the above logic is controlled by a PLC, while SCADA software just collects, monitors and controls its registers, but in this example we are offloading it into the application side.
+Normally, the above logic is controlled by a PLC, whilst SCADA software simply collects, monitors, and controls its registers; however, in this example, we are offloading it to the application side.

 Commons
 =======